newjersey/navigator.business.nj.gov/content/src/filings/cbt-200-t.md

   Annually

-  * 4 months after the end of your accounting period, on the 15th day.
+  * four months after the end of your accounting period, on the 15th day.
 For example, if your accounting period ends December 31st, your taxes are due by April 15th.
 additionalInfo: null
 agency: New Jersey Division of Taxation
 id: cbt-200-t